CSS @starting-style & Entry Effects

 How does @starting-style compare to JavaScript-based entry animations?
 CSS @starting-style runs entirely on the compositor thread when using transform and opacity, eliminating main-thread blocking and reducing layout thrashing compared to JS-driven requestAnimationFrame loops.

 What is the browser support status for @starting-style?
-It is supported in Chromium 117+, Firefox 128+, and Safari 17.4+.
-For unsupported browsers, implement a progressive enhancement fallback using standard @keyframes triggered via class toggling.
+It is supported in Chromium 117+, Firefox 129+, and Safari 17.5+.
+For unsupported browsers, implement a progressive enhancement fallback using standard @keyframes triggered via class toggling on DOM insertion.